-- 4.4 Students with physical or learning difficulties may apply to sit examinations under special arrangements (Academic Regulations, 3.21).
+- 4.4 Students with physical or learning difficulties may apply to sit examinations with access arrangements, formerly known as 'special arrangements' (Academic Regulations, 3.8).
 Applications shall be considered by the Disability and Dyslexia Service, which will agree the arrangements and notify the student, the school or institute, and Academic Registry or the SMD Student Office.
-Applications for special arrangements must be submitted by the specified date. - 4.5 Special arrangements are intended for students with existing or long-standing circumstances, and as a result may also apply outside of the examination periods.
+Applications for access arrangements must be submitted by the specified date. - 4.5 Access arrangements are intended for students with existing or long-standing circumstances, and as a result may also apply outside of the examination periods.
 Emergency and ad hoc requests just before the examination period will be considered, but no guarantee can be given that students can be accommodated.
 For example, should a student break their writing arm just before the examinations and request an amanuensis (scribe), it may not be possible to grant this.
-Where this is not possible, the student should not attempt the examination and instead should submit an extenuating circumstances claim form; if the SEB accepts the claim, the student may be granted a first sit at the next available opportunity. - 4.6 Further advice on special examination arrangements and support for students with disabilities or learning difficulties may be sought from the Disability and Dyslexia Service: www.dds.qmul.ac.uk.
+Where this is not possible, the student should not attempt the examination and instead should submit an extenuating circumstances claim form; if the SEB accepts the claim, the student may be granted a first sit at the next available opportunity. - 4.6 Further advice on access arrangements and support for students with disabilities or learning difficulties may be sought from the Disability and Dyslexia Service: www.dds.qmul.ac.uk.
 Guidance on the use of amanuenses is provided in the Assessment Handbook.